This is Internal Calms.

 explore The approach

-Delve into the core principles that guide a trauma-informed approach to internal communication — and why these ideas are essential for today.
+Check out the core principles that guide the Internal Calms™ approach to employee communication — and why these ideas are essential for today.
+Our trauma-informed framework draws from neuroscience, stress response research, and decades of evidence from healthcare, education, and other industries.

 Chat with Me